top of page

 Things will always go wrong

-Your small amount of free time is swallowed by basic survival activities (eating, sleeping, showering etc) and life admin (cleaning, running a household etc).
+Your small amount of free time is easily swallowed by basic survival activities and life admin.

-So many of us waste our time and energy worrying about things that are mostly or entirely outside our control.
-My advice?
-Accept that, even with the best intentions and the best productivity strategies in place, sometimes turd-storms happen (whether figurative or literal) and there’s nothing you can do about it.
-Accept the chaos and do the best you can, adjust your goals if you need to, and be kind to yourself if everything goes belly-up.
+Even with the best intentions and the best productivity strategies in place... sometimes shit happens (whether figurative or literal) and there’s nothing you can do about it.
+Accept the chaos, do the best you can, adjust your goals if you need to, and (most importantly) be kind to yourself.

 MYTH 5: "CHILDCARE IS NOT PRODUCTIVE"